johnmyleswhite/Vega.jl/createviz.md

 ---

-# Creating a Visualization
+# Creating a Visualization From Scratch

-To create a visualization from scratch, all code will instantiate a `:VegaVisualization` type, which comes with a handful of default values.
-As stated in the [Primitives](primitives.html) section, we will always work with Julia types, there is no need to worry about the JSON representation (although it can always be viewed using `tojson()`):
+To create a visualization from scratch, all code will need to instantiate a `:VegaVisualization` type, which comes with a handful of default values.
+As stated in the [Visualization Primitives](primitives.html) section, we will always work with Julia types, there is no need to worry about the JSON representation (although it can always be viewed using `tojson()`):

 {% highlight julia %}
 #Create new :VegaVisualization container